TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: TwinVLA

 \subsection{Single-Arm Policy Duplication}

+We first pre-train a VLA on a single-arm dataset, which we refer to as SingleVLA.
+Note that existing pre-trained models can also be used for this purpose.
 To construct TwinVLA from SingleVLA, we initialize the twin policies for the left and right arms by copying the pretrained SingleVLA.
 However, instead of duplicating the full model, we share the vision encoder and DiT~\citep{Peebles2022ScalableDM} action head while fully replicating the VLM.
 Each arm has its own lightweight proprioception encoder.
 This design yields a compact $1.3$B-parameter model, comparable to the $1.2$B-parameter RDT-1B, without significantly increasing computational cost.

 Visual inputs are processed by the shared encoder, and each VLM produces readout tokens that are jointly decoded by the shared DiT.
 This design is motivated by the principle that general visual understanding (image encoding) and low-level motor control (action decoding) are largely embodiment-agnostic skills that can be effectively shared for both arms.
 In contrast, the VLM, which decides output action given encoded observation, is fully replicated to allow for specialized control.